Kesha1201/TheArchLab/README.md

   <h1>The Arch Lab</h1>

   <p>
-    Digital Library For all available textures in the market.
+    Digital Library For all architectural textures available in the market.
   </p>